explosion/weasel/docs/tutorial/integrations.md

 on whether its input have changed or not.
 All metadata can be checked into a Git repo, so you'll always be able to reproduce your experiments.

-To set up DVC, install the package and initialize your spaCy project as a Git and DVC repo.
+To set up DVC, install the package and initialize your Weasek project as a Git and DVC repo.
 You can also
 [customize your DVC installation](https://dvc.org/doc/install/macos#install-with-pip) to include support for remote storage like Google Cloud Storage, S3, Azure, SSH